TorbenRahbekKoch/mr-legacy/public/data/blogs/the-devops-handbook/entry.md

 *Releases and deployments do not have to be high-risk, high-drama affairs that require tens or hundreds of engineers to work around the clock to complete.*

 *They can be made entirely routine and a part of everyone’s daily work.*

+### 13. Architect for low-risk releases

+*The challenge is how to keep migrating from the architecture we have to the architecture we need*.

+Generally the fine Martin Fowler has you covered with the strangler fig pattern, which will help you overcome the Second Law of Architectural Thermodynamics: The downward spiral.

+**An Architecture that Enables Productivity, Testability, and Safety**

+*A loosely coupled architecture with well-defined interfaces that enforce how modules connect with each other promotes productivity and safety*.

+**Architectural Archetypes: Monoliths vs. Microservices**

+*Monolithic architectures are not inherently bad—in fact, they are often the best choice for an organization early in a product life cycle*.

+**Case Study: Evolutionary Architecture at Amazon (2002)**

+Amazon is one of the most prime examples of converting a strictly monolithic application to a service oriented architecture.

+**Use the Strangler Fig Application Pattern to Safely Evolve Our Enterprise Architecture**

+*If the services we call do not have cleanly defined APIs, we should build them or at least hide the complexity of communicating with such systems within a client library that has a cleanly defined API.*

+And then move on with *versioned services*/*immutable services*.

+Strangler Fig often wins over rewrites, because often *even old bugs often need to be added to the rewritten system.*

+**Case Study: Strangler Fig Pattern at Blackboard Learn (2011)**

+Changing to well-defined APIs and *building blocks* made developers much more productive and a lot more happy.

+**Conclusion**

+*The architecture that our services operate within dictates how we test and deploy our code*.

+*We must be able to safely migrate from one architecture to another*.

+## Part IV - The Second Way: The Technical Practices of Feedback